rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ### Manually Updating Your Symbols

-If you unlinked asymbol from Cedar’s UI Toolkit or if you previously installed the UI Toolkit from the Google drive, you will need to manually update your symbols.
+If you unlinked a symbol from Cedar’s UI Toolkit or if you previously installed the UI Toolkit from the Google drive, you will need to manually update your symbols.
 Follow these steps in your Sketch file:
 1. Select an unlinked symbol.
 2. Open the **Insert** menu.
 3. From the **Symbols** section, select the corresponding symbol from **CDS - Web Toolkit** (or **CDS - Native Toolkit**) to replace the selected symbol.